industrial water purification

 The most common type of industrial water purifier is the reverse osmosis membrane method.
 The reverse osmosis method is very common today due to its ease of use and cost, and most importantly because of the high quality of the refined water, and is used in many industries.

-Industrial water treatment based on ion exchange method
+Industrial water purification based on ion exchange method

-Resin hardener is the simplest form of industrial water purifier by ion exchange method.
-Application of this device in removing temporary water hardness.
-The basis of the resin hardening device is the exchange or transfer of sodium ion in the resin core with calcium and magnesium in the water.
-The resin in the industrial water purifier after a while has to be cleaned and repaired.
-Ion exchange is a new method in industrial water purification, which absorbs the kidneys of water soluble in a mixture of anionic and cationic resins with OH and H. This method is used to produce excellent water quality and ion-free water.
+Water softening is the simplest form of industrial water purifier by ion exchange method.
+Application of this device in removing temporary hardness.
+The basis of the water softening device is the exchange or transfer of sodium ion in the resin core with calcium and magnesium in the water.
+The resin in the industrial water purifier after a while has to be regenerate.
+Ion exchange is a method in industrial water purification, which absorbs the kidneys of water soluble in a mixture of anionic and cationic resins with OH and H. This method is used to produce excellent water quality and demineralized water.
 Usually, after the reverse osmosis, the "mixed bed" system is used to remove the remaining salts and remaining salinity.

 Comparison of industrial water purification